DylanMeeks/Resume/DylanMeeksResume.md

 Cockrell School of Engineering
 The University of Texas at Austin
 GPA: 3.76/4.0
 Organizations: IEEE (2022 - Present)
+Relevant Coursework: Circuit Theory, Digital Logic Design, Linear Systems and Signals, Intro to Embedded Systems

 #### Skills
 ---